Subham73-cmd/Fake-News-Detection/README.md

 ## License

 This project can be shared under the MIT License.
-Update this section if your repository uses a different license.